Nikhildanand/todo/README.md

 The app uses github actions for Continuous Integration.
 You can see the live app in <https://nikhildanand.github.io/todo/>
 The application is deployed through github pages.

+## Docker

+Create Docker image using `docker build -t todo .`
+Run docker container using `docker run -p 8000:5173 todo` to run on PORT 8000 of localhost

 ## License